 Studies have repeatedly shown that moderate physical activity (walking, swimming, mowing the lawn) for as little as 30 minutes, five days a week can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.

 It has been shown that reducing your body weight by even a small amount (as little as 7%) can offer tremendous benefits for people at risk for diabetes.

-Fees: Downtown Duluth classes are FREE with support from Essentia Health, Healthy Northland, and the Minnesota Department of Health and the Centers for Disease Control and Prevention.
+Duluth Area classes are FREE with support from Essentia Health, the Minnesota Department of Health and the Centers for Disease Control and Prevention.

 Cook County YMCA fees are $100 for YMCA members and $200 for the community.